• Skip to primary navigation

 • Flexibility, you won’t need to open up and close a shop, so your working hours are yours to choose

-• Low overheads, as you won’t have a building to pay for, you’ll automatically save on rent, gas, electric etc.
+• Low overheads, as you won’t have a building to pay for, you’ll automatically save on rent, gas, electricity, etc.

 Mobile cons

-• Driving, Driving a lot can add stress, especially if traffic is bad, which could have a knock-on effect for clients
+• Driving, Driving a lot can add stress, especially if traffic is bad, which could have a knock-on effect on clients

 • Staff, or lack of it, meaning you’ll have to do every aspect of the job yourself